zachcontreras185/PfSense-Lab/README.md

 # PfSense Lab

 ## Objective
-This Windows Defender Lab explores the configuration and integration of Windows Defender & Firewall on any Windows system.
-The goal of this lab is to analyze, assess, and test the security effectiveness of Defender in detecting, preventing, and resppnding to various cyber threats against Windows System.
-Furthermore, this lab allows me to learn about Windows Firewall and how to configure the rules so it protects user systems against cyber attacks.
+This PfSense Lab explores the configuration and integration of PfSense, an open source routing and firewall, on any system.
+The goal of this lab is to analyze, assess, and test the security effectiveness of PfSense in preventing and responding to various cyber threats against different Linux and Windows systems.
+I am also learning about various networking concepts and how to manage them, such as DHCP.
+Furthermore, this lab allows me to learn about firewalls and how to configure said firewall rules so it protects user systems against cyber attacks and prevent unwanted access into crucial systems.

 ### Skills Learned
-- Understadning how to configure Windows Defender to provide real-time protection
+- Understadning how to configure PfSense to provide real-time protection
-- Understanding how to schedule scans of a machine to prevent malware from attacking
+- Configuring and managing DHCP servers and DNS forwarders/resolvers
-- Setting up and configuring Windows Defender Firewall
+- Setting up and doing an initial configuration of PfSense
 - Creating inbound and outbound firewall rules to control network traffic and network intrusion
 - Responding to security alerts and taking the appropriate action to handle them

 ### Tools Used
-- Windows Defender as a center for all machine security
+- VirtualBox as a way to virtualize the PfSense server
-- Windows Defender Firewall as a network security tool
+- PfSense as a network security tool

 ### Screenshots
 ![VirtualBox_PfSense_25_05_2025_13_31_48](https://github.com/user-attachments/assets/91387c8d-a795-4e11-a944-02d1b15dc7d9)